aminghs/SortbyDate/README.md

 Use the sorted data array to render the table.

 Create a button or link that the user can click to change the sorting order.

+# Editable cell in table

+By click on a cell or row, you should be able to edit it